MechatronicSystems-Group/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

     will correspond with half the maximum negative voltage across the load if the sign is negative. \*The inverse will be necessary if the sign is changed, because 0% duty cycle with one sign will mean 100% duty cycle with the other sign.
 To explain this: Say e.g. DS2 is low just before the sign change.
 DS1 is mostly low because the load voltage is close to zero.
 If the load voltage must now change to a small negative value, DS2 must go high.
 Then DS1 can't stay mostly low, because this will cause a large negative voltage across the load.
-Therefore the PWM signal to DS1 must be inversed.
+Therefore the PWM signal to DS1 must be inverted.

 <img src="./images/1.15.png" width="80%" alt="The second PWM scheme: DS1 (or DS2) driven by a PWM signal with the other acting as a direction signal"/>
 _Figure 1.15: The second PWM scheme: DS1 (or DS2) driven by a PWM signal with the other acting as a direction signal_